7ujian/meg4/docs/en/formats.md

 <imgt ../img/menu.png> > `Export ZIP` menu option.
 To load, you can simply drag'n'drop such zip files into the MEG-4 Floppy Drive.

 HINT: One of the test tools, the [converter](https://gitlab.com/bztsrc/meg4/blob/main/tests/converter) can be used to convert floppies into zip archives.
+And the [advcomp](https://gitlab.com/bztsrc/meg4_advgame) compiler can convert [adventure game] JSON files into playable zip project files.

-Files in the archive:
+Files in the project archive:

 ### metainfo.txt